Frequently Asked Questions

 Your recommendation letter can come from anyone who can speak to your interest and fit for the scholarship program.

 - Can I fax or email my application directly to you?

-No. Please submit all materials online through the Universal Scholarship Academic Works website.
+No. Please submit all materials online through the University Scholarship Academic Works website.

 - Where do I find my EFC?

 Your EFC (Estimated Family Contribution) can be found at the end of your FAFSA, in your Student Aid Report.
 If you would like further assistance finding your EFC, please call the Office of Financial Aid (970-351-2502).

 You do not need to complete the FAFSA to apply for the Stryker Institute scholarship.
 If EFC is not applicable to you, please leave this question blank.

 - Can I start my application and come back to it at another time?In order to see specific steps for saving your application and returning to it, please click here.

 - Does my letter of recommendation need to be sealed?
 Am I supposed to know what it